-Application Enrollment Dates: February 1-June 1, September 1-December 1: This program requires all applicants with a completed file to go through an interview process.
-Letters will be sent to students with further instruction.
+Application Dates: February 1-May 31 (Fall enrollment).
+This program requires all applicants with a completed file to go through an interview process.
+Letters and emails will be sent to students with further instruction.

 The Information Systems Department is committed to providing technical computer educational programs to assist in the institution’s mission.

 The curriculum is structured to provide students with the opportunity to learn skills required to enter the information systems (IS) field.
 The IS Department offers one program major: Network Technology.
 This major has been established to correspond with assessed needs within the labor market.

 Students must complete the required courses for graduation.